-It is my pleasure to provide the annual report for the Tribunal for the 2019/2020 financial year.
+It is my pleasure to provide the annual report for the Tribunal for the 2020/2021 financial year.

-I am pleased to report that the number of outstanding complaints before the Tribunal has reduced over the financial year from 36 (at 1 July 2019) to 21 (at 30 June 2020).
-This continues a trend since my appointment.
+I am pleased to report that the number of outstanding matters before the Tribunal continues to reduce, from 21 (at 1 July 2020) to 12 (at 30 June 2021).
 It was 64 at 1 July 2018.

 As the backlog reduced, so has the delay in determining complaints.
-At the commencement of the financial year, the maximum period between a complaint being referred to the Tribunal and a sanctions decision being issued, was just over two years.
-It has been reduced to 20 months.
-This positive trend will continue into the next financial year.
+The average period between a matter being referred to the Tribunal and a decision being issued has reduced to just over eight months.